mosesIRL/Windows7-OEM-Activator-old/README.md

 # Windows 7 OEM Activator
 This is a batch script for activating Windows 7 using an OEM certificate.
 For computers that come with a Windows 8/10 sticker but have downgrade rights to Windows 7 this allows you activate it after doing a clean install of Windows 7.

-You can also use it to install a retail or volume license key.
+You can also use it to install a retail or volume license key programmtically, using it in a script if desired.

+One common use case could be by incorporating it into `setupcomplete.cmd` on a sysprep'd Windows 7 image.

 ## Main Features